- The name of the League is the Colwyn & Aberconwy Junior & Youth Football League.

 - Mini Football

-- As indicated, matches played by the Under 8, Under 9, Under 10 and Under 11 age-groups will be in accordance with the FAW Mini Football Regulations (See Appendix 3).
+- As indicated, matches played by the under 6, Under 7, Under 8, Under 9, Under 10, Under 11 and Under 12 & Under 13 age-groups will be in accordance with the FAW Mini Football Regulations (See Appendix 3).

 - The League recognises that Mini Football gives young players the chance to play real football, for a real team whilst experiencing an enjoyable and fun introduction to football through small sided games.

-- Clubs will register players at Mini Football level with the League on the forms provided which are to be returned to the League Registration Secretary.
+- Clubs will register players at Mini Football level with the FAW Comet system.

 - Mini football players must participate in the age group relevant to their school year as defined by the FAW Mini Football Regulations and the structure provided by the League.
-In exceptional circumstances the League Registration Secretary may agree to a player participating at a maximum of 1 age-group above or below that which the player would normally play.
+In exceptional circumstances the League Executive Committee may agree to a player participating at a maximum of 1 age-group below that which the player would normally play.in accordance with FAW Rule 88.

-- Team Size, Pitch Size and Ball Size will be as follows:-Age Group Team Size Pitch Size Ball Size
+- Team Size, Pitch Size and Ball Size will be as follows: –

 The opposition must be at least three yards away from where the ball is placed for kick off.

-Throw ins should be taken in the normal way, game leaders/referees can show flexibility in relation to “foul” throws.
+- Under 10 and 11 – Throws ins are introduced.
+Although Law 15 (The Throw In) applies and the throw in should be taken in the normal way, game leaders/referees can show flexibility in relation to “foul” throws.

 All free kicks are indirect and the opposition must be at least three yards away.